 Fine Art Photography History

-From the 19th Century, photography has been considered an art form and a medium to record events.
-Portrait photography has been styled based on the ancient models from sculptures and paintings.
+Since the 19th Century, photography has been considered an art form and a medium to record events.
+Portrait photography has been styled based on ancient models from sculptures and paintings.
 Since the 20th century, photography has transformed into an avant-garde art form.
 Photography as an art form became prominent, with the new techniques of collage art, which merged photographs and drawings, objects, or paintings.

 With the rise of lithography and other printing forms, photography provided a new climate of cultural production.
 For example, Alfred Stieglitz, a US-based photographer, and publicist produced a haunting portrait series of Georgia O’Keeffe.
 This series gained more attention, and it is still considered one of the landmarks in the history of art photography.